 No settings, no adjustments: how AIO vape pens control heat, flow, and flavor by design

-All in one cannabis vape pen Photo by: Gina Coleman/Weedmaps
+cannabis vape pens Photo by: Gina Coleman/Weedmaps

 AIO vape pens are built to remove decisions.
 No settings.
 No dialing in.
 Heat, airflow, and oil delivery are preset at the hardware level—and that relationship defines how the device hits.
 The system runs the variables.
 Each pull follows the same pattern.